among/fusus/fusus/docs/about/tech.md

 used the font reported, which produced a exhaustive report (in PDF) of all character/font combinations used in the PDF.

-We needed to read that font report programmatically, and for that we used *fitz*, of course.
+We needed to read that font report programmatically, and for that we used `fitz`, of course.

 ### Duplicate characters

-When we used each and every method provided by *fitz* for text extraction, we were faced with duplicate characters.
-This also happened when using other libraries, and also when we naïvely copied and pasted portions from the PDF.
+When we used each and every method provided by `fitz` for text extraction, we were faced with duplicate characters.
+This also happened when using other libraries, and also when we naively copied and pasted portions from the PDF.

 ![titlel](../images/titlel.png)